exadra37-sublime-text/docker-image/README.md

 ## How To Use Sublime Text 3 Docker Container

-Sublime Text will persist settings, cache and installed packages in the Container dir `/home/$USER/.docker-sublime` that is mapped into the host dir `/home/$USER/.config/sublime-text-3`.
+Sublime Text will persist settings, cache and installed packages in the Container dir `/home/$USER/.dockerize/sublime-text-3/profiles/profile-name` that is mapped into the host dir `/home/$USER/.config/sublime-text-3`.
 Meaning that changes done inside the Container will be available in the host and vice versa.

 #### Defaults

+* The default profile is `basic`, but other ones can be created for each use case or programming language.
 * The Sublime Text build is `3126`.
 Any other build of Sublime can be used to build a local Docker Image.
 * The image used `exadra37/sublime-textt-3` is pulled from Docker Hub.
 A local one can be build or another one can be pulled from Docker Hub.
 * The Host dir shared with the Sublime Text Container is the current dir as per `$PWD` variable.
 Another dir can be provided.